Welcome to EV Equity University! This is a library of informative educational content about all things EV.

 Hybrid (HEV)

 Has a regular gas-powered engine and a very small 1-2 kWh battery that is charged by regenerative braking, so it can’t be plugged in.
-Powered by both the gasoline and electric motor.
+The vehicle is fueled with gasoline to operate the internal combustion engine Hybrids are powered by an internal combustion engine and one or more electric motors that uses energy stored in a battery.
 This enhances the car’s fuel performance but does not allow for electric only driving.

 Plug-in Hybrid (PHEV)